jojozhuang/jojozhuang.github.io/_posts/2016-02-13-sharing-files-between-host-and-guest-in-virtualbox.md

 ![MIME Type](/public/pics/2016-02-13/adduser.png)
 Then, reboot Ubuntu.

-## 5. Check the Shared Folder in Ubuntu.
+## 5. Checking the Shared Folder in Ubuntu.
 Go to directory /media/, there should be a new shared folder sf_UbuntuSF.
 ![MIME Type](/public/pics/2016-02-13/ubuntusf.png)
 Create a new file here.